humanmade/altis-enhanced-search/docs/configuration/README.md

 To help adjust relevancy, Altis provides [various configuration settings to tune relevancy and search behaviour](./tuning.md), allowing for stricter or more permissive matching, advanced query operators, and fuzzy matching.

+## Date Decay

+For most use cases, you'll want to treat newer results as more relevant than older ones.
+Altis includes [date decay functionality](./date-decay.md) which automatically adjusts relevancy scores based on dates.
+These parameters can be tuned as part of the configuration.

 ## User Dictionaries

 When indexing content, Elasticsearch uses analyzers to convert text from a raw string into data which can be queried.
 Altis provides [analyzers for common languages](../language-support.md) out of the box.